HuynhTanPhatT/Hotel-Booking/README.md

 # Dataset Overview
 - There are 6 tables in a dataset providing insights into booking-related variables ( Confirmed, Pending, Cancelled Bookings), the type of deposite made (Bank Transfer, Cash, Credit Card, Crypto, Paypal) and  Check-in&out date.
 Additionally, other informations about customer: Phone, Email,...
 # Data processing
+1. SQL
-1. Create and Merge Tables by SQL
+a.
+Create & Merge Tables
-- The data
-3. Data Anomaly by SQL:
+- Generating a common table by combining Customer Table & Booking Table & Room Table together (called) hotel_guest_booking
+b.
+Data Anomaly:
 - Identify cases where the same room number has more than 2 bookings on the same day
 - Double booking happens when the second guest arrives before the first guest has checked out
+2. PowerBi
 # Key Insights

 # Recommendations